By: /

 Environmental and Wildlife Conservation in the Park

-Environmental and wildlife conservation are at the heart of Andasibe-Mantadia National Park’s mission, as they seek to protect its unique and fragile ecosystems.
+Environmental and wildlife conservation are at the core of Andasibe-Mantadia National Park’s mission.
 To achieve this, a variety of programs and initiatives are in place, involving:

-• Government agencies which implement policies and guidelines to protect the park’s biodiversity
+- Government agencies that implement policies and guidelines to protect the park’s biodiversity

 More articles about rainforests: